Things to do in Oslo

 A cool little microbrewery with a great atmosphere.
 They brew all their excellent craft beer on-site.
 Try their homemade pork Crow kebab from their bbq-zone on the 2nd floor, highly recommended!

-264 local Airbnb hosts recommend
+264 local Airbnb host recommends

 The royal residence at the top of Karl Johans gate is home to King Harald V and Queen Sonja.
 Its only open for guided tours in the summer, but open all year around for a view from the outside!